desireealexia/fork_and_flavour/README.md

 - Secure login and account management for registered users.
 - Dynamic recipe creation with ingredient checklists and preparation steps.

+## Future Features

+### Optional Ingredient Feature (Pending)

+I attempted to implement an optional ingredient feature where users could mark ingredients as optional during recipe creation.
+Unfortunately, due to some technical issues, the feature is currently removed from the project.
+While this feature won't be available in the current version, it remains a potential enhancement for future updates.
+The goal of the feature was to allow users to specify which ingredients are optional, improving the flexibility and customisation of the recipes.

 # Database Schema

 Fork & Flavour uses a relational database to store user accounts, recipes, ingredients, and categories.
 Below is the **Entity-Relationship Diagram (ERD)** representing the database structure: